CapsuleCat/SpaceKitty/README.md

 # Opinion Reasoning

-* There is no reason to pick CamelCase of dash delimited.
+* There is no reason to pick CamelCase over dash delimited.
 However, much of the community uses CamelCase.
 * Migrations are dashed because of the timestamp that proceeds them.
 * React is a very thin and flexible view layer.
 * Blaze is being deprecated by MDG.